 During the final exam period for the course, the teams will compete in a final contest, which will be designed to be easily solvable with a good hackpack.
-No submissions will be allowed after the contest has ended but more generous partial credit will be given to incorrect submissions (up to 80% instead of 50%.)
+No submissions will be allowed after the contest has ended but partial credit will be given to the last incorrect submission, similar to the Individual Contest Exam.
 As usual, any problems completed during the contest will automatically receive 100%.